Yourco Logo

 Using a survey template gives you a solid foundation for gathering meaningful feedback from new hires.
 Download the template below and follow these best practices:

-• Customization: Adjust the questions based on your company size, industry, and specific roles.
+• Customization: Adjust questions based on your company size, industry, and specific roles.
 Frontline roles need extra safety and equipment questions, while office positions require more focus on software access and digital tools.
 Manufacturing teams might need questions about compliance training, while retail workers benefit from questions about customer service preparation.

 • Length: Keep each survey under 20 questions to maintain strong response rates.